webberchase/Compiler/README.md

 ## Compiler Directory:

 ### Scanner/
-Contains all scanner files \n
+- Contains all scanner files
 - **Scanner.jflex:** jflex file which includes lexical rules to build a scanner class using jflex.jar
 - **Scanner.java:** class created by jflex
 - **Token.java:** class to create token objects when scanning
 - **TokenType:** enumerated list of possible Token Types

 ### Parser/
-Contains the Recognizer \n
+- Contains the Recognizer
 - **Recognizer.java:** determines if a given string conforms to the specified grammar

 ### Test/